-9.5 The maximum number of delegates of a member, who may attend meetings of the General Assembly or Extraordinary General Assembly will be three, including interpreters.

-9. 5.
-1 Members of the Directing Committee, Senior Council or Technical Committee, will not be included among the number of delegates, unless they and the relevant member organisation agree on it.

-9. 5.
-2 The Hombu may be represented by no more than three non-voting delegates.
+- 9.5 The maximum number of delegates of a Member who may attend meetings of the General Assembly or Extraordinary General Assembly will be: - (i) for a Full Member: three, including interpreters, and - (ii) for an Associate Member: two, including interpreters. - 9.5.1 Members of the Directing Committee, Senior Council or Technical Council, will not be included among the number of delegates, unless they and the relevant Member agree on it. - 9.
+5. 2 The Hombu may be represented by no more than three non-voting delegates.